Brian Anderson Player Props: Brewers vs. Red Sox

 Brian Anderson At The Plate

-- Anderson has an OPS of .797, fueled by an OBP of .342 and a team-best slugging percentage of .455 this season.
+- Anderson has three doubles, three home runs and nine walks while batting .261.

-- In 63.2% of his games this year (12 of 19), Anderson has picked up at least one hit, and in four of those games (21.1%) he recorded more than one.
+- In 60.0% of his 20 games this season, Anderson has picked up at least one hit.
+He's also had four multi-hit games.

-- In 19 games played this season, he has hit a homer in two of them.
+- He has hit a home run in two of 20 games played this season, and in 3.8% of his plate appearances.

-- In seven games this year (36.8%), Anderson has picked up an RBI, and in three of those games (15.8%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Anderson has had at least one RBI in 35.0% of his games this season (seven of 20), with more than one RBI three times (15.0%).
+He has also been responsible for three or more of his team's runs in two contests.

+- In 50.0% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (15.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.